 The first edition of the Natural Language Processing for Translation Memories (NLP4TM 2015) workshop organized at RANLP 2015 (Orasan and Gupta, 2015) highlighted the need for automatic methods for cleaning TMs.
-For this reason, in the second edition of the NLP4TM workshop (NLP4TM 2016) a shared task on cleaning translation memories has been organized in an attempt to make the creation of resources for TMs easier as well as to enhance TM curation.
-This paper summarizes how the data for the shared task has been created and how the shared task has been organized.
+For this reason, in the second edition of the NLP4TM workshop (NLP4TM 2016)1 a shared task on cleaning translation memories has been organized in an attempt to make the creation of resources for TMs easier as well as to enhance TM curation.
+This paper summarizes how the data for the shared task has been organized.